akilahjahin/boisheba-frontend/README.md

 BoiSheba is a community-driven book-sharing platform that uses AI to streamline book lending.
 Upload a book photo, and our AI extracts metadata and assesses condition.
 Borrow books with blockchain-secured deposits.

+**Demo Project for SOLVIO AI Hackathon 2025 by Sheba Platform, Bangladesh**

 ## 🚀 Quick Start

 ### Prerequisites